josantonius/php-asset/README.md

 ]);
 ```

-**Unify and minify specifying different url paths for styles and scripts:**
+### - Unify and minify specifying different url paths for styles and scripts:

 ```php
 Asset::unify('UniqueID', [